spaceapi-community/spaceapi-rs/CONTRIBUTING.md

 - **Keep your commit history clean**.
 If there are typo commits that should be squashed or if you want to re-order commits, please use `git rebase -i` or `git commit --amend` to clean up your commit history.
+- **Mark breaking commits as such**: Put the string `[breaking-change]` somewhere in your commit message.
+This doesn't need to be in the first line.
 - **Update CHANGELOG.md if you change something**.
 This is only necessary when the change affects the public API of course.